remaskm/Chroot-Jail-Escape-Write-up/README.md

 ---

-# **3. Planting Chroot Academy’s Three SUID Vulnerabilities**
+# **3. Planting SUID Vulnerabilities**

-The core of the Chroot Academy challenge lies in the presence of three specific SUID binaries that represent common, yet catastrophic, misconfigurations.
-The real Academy environment contains SUID versions of `/bin/bash`, `/bin/dash`, and `/usr/bin/find`.
+The presence of three specific SUID binaries represents common, yet catastrophic, misconfigurations.
+The environment contains SUID versions of `/bin/bash`, `/bin/dash`, and `/usr/bin/find`.
 SUID root versions of these particular programs are known to be extremely dangerous in almost any context.

-Still operating as root *inside the jail* before dropping privileges to the `prisoner` user, the SUID bit is set on these three binaries.
+Still operating as root inside the jail before dropping privileges to the `prisoner` user, the SUID bit is set on these three binaries.

 ```bash
 chmod u+s /bin/bash